screwdriver-cd/guide/docs/user-guide/configuration/stages.md

     description: "This stage will deploy the latest application to the CI environment and certify it after the tests have passed."
 ```

-<br>In the provided example, the `ci-deploy` job within the `integration` stage has an empty `requires` field, indicating that the job begins execution immediately upon stage activation, as demonstrated by the `commit` trigger.
-Conversely, the `triggered-by-stage` job, which is triggered by the integration stage, starts only after the completion of the last job or jobs within the stage.
+In the provided example, the `ci-deploy` job within the `integration` stage has an empty `requires` field, indicating that the job begins execution immediately upon stage activation, as demonstrated by the `commit` trigger.
+Conversely, the `triggered-by-stage` job, which is triggered by the `integration` stage, starts only after the completion of the last job or jobs within the stage.
+To configure a job that is triggered by the end of a stage, use the syntax `~stage@stageName`.

-<br>Based on the configuration, the screenshot below illustrates the expected layout of the workflow graph.
+Based on the configuration, the screenshot below illustrates the expected layout of the workflow graph.
 ![Basic Stages Graph](assets/pipeline_stages_basic.png)

 #### Setup and Teardown